 Go Look for Christmas Lights

 Getting in the car and turning on Christmas music was one of my favorite Christmas traditions.
 Find the perfect neighborhood to take your family to view the twinkling lights and decorations.
 If you can’t find any good places to look for Christmas lights, look for a drive through park with lights and other attractions.
-The drive through parks usually cost a nominal fee but I’ve heard it is worth the expense.
+The drive through parks often charge a nominal fee but I’ve heard it is worth the expense.
 I want to start this Christmas tradition this year.

 Photos With Santa